recurrentauto/recurrent-datascience-hw/README.md

 ### `weather_history.csv`
 - `zipcode`: The zipcode where the vehicle was at the time of the observation, expressed as a string.
-- `climate_descriptor_1`: a placeholder for some quantitative measure of the historical temperature variation in this location, expressed as an integer.
+- `climate_descriptor_1`: a placeholder for a quantitative measure of the historical exposure to high temperatures in this location, expressed as an integer.
-- `climate_descriptor_2`: another placeholder for a quantitative measure of the historical temperature variation in this location, expressed as an integer.
+- `climate_descriptor_2`: another placeholder for a quantitative measure of the historical exposure to very low temperatures in this location, expressed as an integer.